AstarVienna/irdb/METIS_WCU/README.md

 ```
 This results in a long list of modes in a single file, although the total number of modes to be defined is the same as in the current implementation, where it is spread over two files (and two packages).
 This solution is backwards compatible as the existing modes are unchanged from the user perspective.

+In addition to the list of yamls, each mode definition includes a list of `properties`.
+There will be duplication both in this alternative and in the current implementation, but with the possibility of choosing different values for on-sky and wcu simulations if that is useful.

 ## Alternative implementation 2

 MICADO uses the fact that `set_modes` accepts a list to combine each of the instrument modes with either SCAO or MCAO, e.g. `set_modes=['MCAO', 'IMG_4mas']`.
 There is no default for the AO mode alone (the implicit default is "no AO"), so both modes must be provided.
 For METIS, one could use